meefen/meefen/content/blog/2022-12-09-integrate-ai-in-knowledge-building/index.md

 I've been playing with GPT-3 in various contexts of my work and the panel offered me an opportunity to reflect on the interface between learning and generative AI.

-I situate this reflection on my extensive work on support *Knowledge Building* in schools, through both technology design and school partnerships.
+I situate this reflection on my extensive work on supporting *Knowledge Building* in schools, through both technology design and school partnerships.

 One key goal of Knowledge Building is to make sure students have a greater say about what they learn and how they learn it.
 Using fancier terms, Knowledge Building aims to turn over greater *epistemic agency* and *cognitive responsiblity* to students by structuring learning around problems and ideas students hope to pursue.